Dissolution of the Soviet Union: 1987: One-party democracy

-At the 28–30 January 1987, Central Committee plenum, Gorbachev suggested a new policy of demokratizatsiya throughout Soviet society.
+At the 28–30 January Central Committee plenum, Gorbachev suggested a new policy of demokratizatsiya, or "democratization", throughout Soviet society.
 He proposed that future Communist Party elections should offer a choice between multiple candidates, elected by secret ballot.
 However, the party delegates at the Plenum watered down Gorbachev's proposal, and democratic choice within the Communist Party was never significantly implemented.

-Gorbachev also radically expanded the scope of glasnost and stated that no subject was off limits for open discussion in the media.

-On 7 February 1987, dozens of political prisoners were freed in the first group release since the Khrushchev Thaw in the mid-1950s.
+Gorbachev also radically expanded the scope of glasnost, and stated that no subject was off limits for open discussion in the media.
+On 7 February, dozens of political prisoners were freed in the first group release since the Khrushchev thaw in the mid-1950s.

-On 10 September 1987, Boris Yeltsin wrote a letter of resignation to Gorbachev.
-At the 27 October 1987, plenary meeting of the Central Committee, Yeltsin, frustrated that Gorbachev had not addressed any of the issues outlined in his resignation letter, criticized the slow pace of reform and servility to the general secretary.
+On 10 September, Boris Yeltsin wrote a letter of resignation to Gorbachev.
+At the 27 October plenary meeting of the Central Committee, Yeltsin, frustrated that Gorbachev had not addressed any of the issues outlined in his resignation letter, criticized the slow pace of reform, and servility to the general secretary.
 In his reply, Gorbachev accused Yeltsin of "political immaturity" and "absolute irresponsibility".

 Nevertheless, news of Yeltsin's insubordination and "secret speech" spread, and soon samizdat versions began to circulate.
 That marked the beginning of Yeltsin's rebranding as a rebel and rise in popularity as an anti-establishment figure.
 The following four years of political struggle between Yeltsin and Gorbachev played a large role in the dissolution of the Soviet Union.
-On 11 November 1987, Yeltsin was fired from the post of First Secretary of the Moscow Communist Party.
+On 11 November, Yeltsin was fired from the post of First Secretary of the Moscow City Committee of the Communist Party of the Soviet Union.